AnjuMau8418/Carbon-Emissions-Impact-Analysis-with-Python/README.md

 ---

 ## ✅ Conclusion
-This project demonstrates the strong impact of **carbon emissions on climate change**.
-The findings can be used to inform **climate policies** and encourage the adoption of **emission-reduction strategies**.
+This project demonstrates the strong impact of carbon emissions on climate change.
+The findings can inform climate policies and encourage the adoption of emission-reduction strategies.

 Future work could enhance the analysis by incorporating additional environmental factors, such as **methane emissions** and **deforestation rates**.